thomleysens/UDV-server/API_Extended_Document/INSTALL.md

+# Install using docker

+`sudo apt-get install docker`
+`sudo apt-get install docker-compose`
+`docker-compose build`

+# Manual install

-# Install Python and PostgreSQL
+## Install Python and PostgreSQL

 [Python 3.6](https://www.python.org/downloads/) or newer is recommended and PostgreSQL can be install following [this](https://www.postgresql.org/docs/9.3/static/tutorial-install.html).

-# Clone this repository
+## Clone this repository

 You need to clone this repository by typing, if you have an ssh key: `git clone git@github.com:MEPP-team/UDV-server.git`